RyanBrushett/blag/content/posts/how-does-film-work.md

 We have a strip of plastic with a layer of gelatin on it and a bunch of chunky silver halide crystals suspended in the gelatin.
 Let's say we expose it to some light.

-Photons, the fundamental particle that represents electromagnetic radiation such as light (including UV and infrared light), fly through our gelatin and some of them hit the surface of one of our silver halide crystals.
+Photons, the fundamental particles that represent electromagnetic radiation such as light (including UV and infrared light), fly through our gelatin.
+Some of those photons hit the surface of one of our silver halide crystals!
-When this happens, some of the silver halide molecules [reduce](https://en.wikipedia.org/wiki/Organic_redox_reaction) leaving atoms of metallic silver on the crystal.
+When this happens, some of the silver halide molecules [reduce](https://en.wikipedia.org/wiki/Organic_redox_reaction) leaving a few atoms of metallic silver on the crystal.
 Remember the darkening I mentioned in the previous section?
 This is what's happening under the hood.
 With sufficient exposure, there'll be clusters of metallic silver atoms that will form what's called a
 [latent image](https://en.wikipedia.org/wiki/Latent_image).
 The latent image is persistent and quite stable, especially when kept cool.

-And next you're off to the darkroom!
+Now that you've exposed your film, you're off to the darkroom!

 ### Developing the Film